Rod Taylor is the narrator of this mystery/thriller novel -- originally

 is he dead

 or alive?
-The only man who knows for sure is Jessup, Shane's slick agent (portrayed by
+The only man who knows for sure is Jessup, Shane's slick agent,

 Robert Culp, Rod's co-star in "Sunday in New